Quick Answer

 - OTC medications — allergy meds, pain relievers, cold medicine (keep receipts!)

-- Menstrual products — pads, tampons, cups purchased in 2025
+- Menstrual products — pads, tampons, cups purchased in 2025 (eligible since the CARES Act of 2020)

 - Sunscreen — SPF 15+ purchased in 2025